minprog/programmeren-ki/problems/adventure-more/adventure.md

 	- The `__init__` method ensures that all is set for playing an adventure game.
 In particular, it uses the other methods to load game data, build a structure of rooms, and point `current_room` to the first room in the map.

-	- The `parse_rooms` method opens and parses the data files, and the `load_rooms` method creates `Room` objects with that data.
+	- The `load_rooms` method opens and parses the data files, and creates `Room` objects with that data.
 We'll explain more in step 1, below.

-	- The `game_over` method will eventually decide (calculate) if the game has been won or lost by the player.

 	- Moving around in the game is handled by the `move` method, by setting the "current" room to a different one.